 - Hold and position your baby correctly.
 Mothers and babies can breastfeed in many different positions (pages 19 and 20).

 - Remove breastmilk frequently by hand expressing even if your baby is feeding well.
 This milk can be fed to the baby by spoon, syringe or medicine cup.

-- Removing breastmilk by hand expression in the first hour can increase your milk supply by 130 per cent at six weeks
+- Removing breastmilk by hand expression can help increase your milk supply

 - Small sucks moving to large deep sucks (open mouth, pause, close mouth slightly)